julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 it is possible you did not create a sufficiently large VM.
 Try  [increasing the size of the VM](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) .

-### <a id="orgtarget6"></a> Finicky TDM<a id="orgheadline47"></a>
+### <a id="orgtarget6"></a> Where is my Data and the Finicky TDM<a id="orgheadline47"></a>

-If you are not finding the data you expect to see via the THREDDS catalog.xml tree check the TDM logs in `~/logs/tdm`.Also try restarting the TDM on the Azure Docker host:
+If you are not finding the data you expect to see via the THREDDS `catalog.xml` tree check the TDM logs in `~/logs/tdm`.
+Also try restarting the containers on the Azure Docker host as directories may have been added by the LDM after TDS/TDM start up which the TDS/TDM apperently does not like:

     cd ~/git/Unidata-Dockerfiles/ams2016
-    docker-compose stop tdm
+    docker-compose stop
+    docker-compose rm -f
+    # ensure containers are no longer running with
+    docker-compose ps -a
-    docker-compose run -d tdm
+    docker-compose up -d

 You may also just have to **wait**.
 It can take a few hours for the TDM to catch up to what is going on in the `/data/ldm` directory.